-The almost total absence of copy from fashion ads is especially seen on traditional media as print and outdoor, that are meant to be watched passively.
+The almost total absence of copy from fashion ads is especially seen on traditional media like print and outdoor, which are meant to be watched passively.

 Digital, though, is different.
 As an interactive media, it needs copy and microcopy in order to engage the viewer/reader and guide her through a series of choices and actions.

-Sadly, this part is sometimes overlooked by fashion brands, that end up pairing world class images with boring, run-of-the-mill copy.
+Sadly, this part is sometimes overlooked by fashion brands, that end up pairing world-class images with a boring, run-of-the-mill copy.
 This is a shame, considering there are so many pieces of copy that could help build the brand, even in subtle ways.
 Website copy, CTAs, newsletters, social statuses: these apparently humble pieces of writing are a good part of the customer experience online.

-Writing them with intention can make the difference.
+Writing them with intention can make a difference.